 Best for: People who travel often.
 To out-earn that $695 annual fee for this card, you’ll need to travel a lot, and be able to pay off your balance in full each month.
 But if you meet those qualifications, this card does come with some serious perks.

-- Rewards: Earn three points per dollar spent on the first $150,000 in combined purchases on travel; shipping; internet, cable and phone services; and advertising purchases with social media sites and search engines.
-Also earn an unlimited one point per dollar spent on all other purchases.
-Points are worth 25% more when you redeem them through Chase Unlimited Rewards.
+- Rewards: Earn 3 points per dollar spent on the first $150,000 in combined purchases on travel; shipping; internet, cable and phone services; and advertising purchases with social media sites and search engines.
+Also earn an unlimited 1 point per dollar spent on all other purchases.
+Points are worth 25% more when you redeem them through Chase Ultimate Rewards®.

-- Fees: This card has an annual fee a variable APR.
+- Fees: This card has an annual fee of $95

 Best for: Business travelers with big expenses.
 You can make the most of this card if you travel frequently for your business or have other expenses that get you these serious bonus points.

 Southwest now has a selection of different Rapid Rewards credit cards available, and you might consider any of them if you’re a fan of this airline.
-Here are the details for the Southwest Rapid Rewards Premier Credit Card.
+Here are the details for the Southwest Rapid Rewards® Priority Credit Card.

-- Welcome offer: Earn up to 40,000 bonus points after spending $1,000 on purchases in the first 3 months your account is open.
+- Welcome offer: Earn 50,000 bonus points after spending $1,000 on purchases in the first 3 months from account opening.

-- Rewards: Earn 3X points on Southwest purchases, 2X points on local transit and commuting, including rideshare, and 2X points on internet, cable, phone services, and select streaming plus 6,000 points every year on your Cardmember anniversary.
+- Rewards: Earn 3X points on Southwest® purchases, 2X points on local transit and commuting, including rideshare, and 2X points on internet, cable, and phone services, and select streaming plus 7,500 points every year on your Cardmember anniversary.

 - Fees: This card has an annual fee, but no foreign transaction fees.